rsanchezsaez/CargoManager/README.md

 @optional

-// Implement this method to update UI after a IAP restore has finished
+// Implement this method to update UI after a IAP restore has finished.
-// This method is called both for successful and failed restores
+// This method is called both for successful and failed restores.
 - (void)restoredTransactionsDidFinishWithSuccess:(BOOL)success;

 @end